nmshd/documentation/_docs_integrate/26-requests-over-messages.md

 }
 ```

-Save the complete `content` of the response.
-You will need it in the next step.
 Note that the Request is currently in status `Draft`.

+{% include copy-notice description="Save the complete `content` of the response.
+You will need it in the next step." %}

 ```jsonc
 {